zeek/zeek/doc/quickstart/index.rst

         const ignored_types: set[Notice::Type] = {} &redef;
     }

 That's exactly what we want to do for the SSL notice.
-So add to ``local.bro``:
+Add to ``local.bro``:

 .. code:: bro